Test in a live environment

 Enums in C# offer a type-safe way to work with sets of related named constants.
 They enhance code readability, reduce errors, and facilitate cleaner code organization.
 By grouping related constant values under a meaningful name, enums make your code easier to understand and maintain.

 Integrating IronPDF with enums in C# allows for the dynamic generation of PDF documents based on enumerated types.
-IronPDF offers a free trial start from $749, providing a range of options to fit different project needs and scales.
+IronPDF offers a free trial of its comprehensive PDF tools, providing a range of options to fit different project needs and scales.